acorg/slurm-pipeline/README.md

 Skipping refers to when a step is really no longer in the pipeline.
 A step that skips will normally just want to pass along its input to its output unchanged.
+I.e., the step must act as though it were not in the pipeline.
-The step still needs to be run so that it can make sure that its subsequent step(s) do not fail.
+The step still needs to be run so that it can make sure that subsequent steps do not fail.
 It can be more convenient to add `"skip": true` to a specification file to completely get rid of a step rather than changing the subsequent step to take its input from the location the stepped script would use.
-Being able to use `--skip step-name` on the command line provides an easy way to skip a step.
+Using `--skip step-name` on the command line also provides an easy way to skip a step.

 In summary, a simulated step doesn't do anything because its work was already done on a previous run, but a skipped step pretends it's not there at all (normally by copying its input to its output unchanged).
-The skipped step *never* does anything, the simulated step has *already* done its work.
+The skipped step *never* does any work, whereas the simulated step has *already* done its work.

 ## Specification file directives